bgskinner3/nextjs-pdf-versioning/README.md

 ## Project Overview

 This project is a frontend PDF management tool built with Next.js.
 It allows users to upload PDFs, view pages with thumbnails, add annotations like highlights or sticky notes, and track version history.
 Users can commit new versions with messages and compare changes between versions.

-The app is fully browser-based, storing files and metadata in IndexedDB, and uses `@react-pdf-viewer` and `pdf-lib` for PDF rendering and editing.
-Future plans include advanced text editing, full version diffs, and generating annotated PDFs with a comprehensive change log.
+The app is fully browser-based, storing files and metadata in IndexedDB, and uses @react-pdf-viewer and pdf-lib for PDF rendering and manipulation.

 ## Features

 - ✅ **Upload & Initialize PDFs**
-  - ✅ Drag & drop or select a PDF file to upload.
+  - Drag & drop or select a PDF file to upload.
-  - ✅ Automatic creation of Version 1 (V1) with file validation and friendly error states.
+  - Automatic creation of Version 1 (V1) with file validation and friendly error states.
+  - Persists file and V1 metadata in IndexedDB via Dexie.js.

 - ✅ **View & Navigate PDFs**
-  - ✅ Page thumbnails, zoom, pan, and jump-to-page functionality.
+  - Page thumbnails, zoom, pan, and jump-to-page functionality.
-  - ✅ Text selection and search within the document.
+  - Text selection and search within the document.

 - ✅ **Edit Content & Add Annotations**
-  - ✅ Highlights, sticky notes, free text boxes, and rectangle redactions.
+  - Highlights, sticky notes, free text boxes, and rectangle redactions.
-  - ✅ Edits are tracked as content operations; annotations remain non-destructive until committed.
+  - Edits are tracked as content operations; annotations remain non-destructive until committed.

 - ✅ **Versioning & History**
-  - ✅ Commit new versions (V2, V3…) with version messages.
+  - Commit new versions (V2, V3…) with version messages.
-  - ✅ Track changes and view version history.
+  - Track changes and view version history.

 ### Future Implementations / Stretch Goals